Mehar Tehsil: History

 The Imperial Gazetteer of India, written over a century ago during British rule, describes the taluka as follows:

-"Mehar.- Tāluka of Lārkāna District, Sindh, Bombay, lying between elev 162ft, with an area of 328 square miles.
+It was once a taluka in Sindh province’s Larkana District "Mehar.- Tāluka of Lārkāna District, Sindh, Bombay, lying between elev 162ft, with an area of 328 square miles.
 The population in 1901 was 58,434, compared with 48,320 in 1891.
 The tāluka contains 64 villages, of which Mehar is the headquarters.
 The density, 178 persons per square mile, greatly exceeds the District average.
 The land revenue and cesses in 1903-4 amounted to 2.8 lakhs.
 The tāluka is irrigated by the Western Nāra and one of its feeders, the stable crop is jowār and rice.
 Prior to the floods of 1874 Mehar was fertile, but the water has now become brackish and all gardens have perished.
 Cultivation near the hills on the west depends entirely on rainfall."

+Demographics

+According to 2023 Pakistani census there were 519,238 spoke Sindhi, 477 Urdu, 306 Pashto, 264 Brahui, 82 Punjabi, 82 Hindko, 20 Balochi, 5 Saraiki, 1 Kashmiri & 84 others.